 - Page translator.
-If the page language is different from the Browser interface language, the browser suggests page translation.
-If you agree, the text on the page is sent to the server which returns it translated.
-The page translator can be disabled in the Languages section of Settings.
+If the page language is different from the browser interface language, the browser suggests page translation.
+If you agree, the text on the page is sent to the server, which returns it translated.
+You can turn off the page translator in the Languages section of Settings.

-- Word and sentence translator.
-The browser also allows you to translate separate words and sentences on the page by sending them to the server.
-The phrase translator can be disabled in the Languages section of Settings.
+- Word and phrase translator.
+The browser also allows you to translate individual words and phrases on the page by sending them to the server.
+You can turn off the phrase translator in the Languages section of Settings.

 - Turbo.
 In Turbo mode, unencrypted web pages are compressed on Yandex servers, which helps speed up page loading.
-Turbo mode can be disabled in the Turbo section of Settings.
+You can turn off Turbo mode in the Turbo section of Settings.

 - Secure Wi-Fi.
 When secure Wi-Fi is enabled, data sent over the internet passes through a special encrypted channel.
-Secure Wi-Fi can be disabled in the Network section of Settings.
+You can turn off secure Wi-Fi in the Network section of Settings.